rgerbasi/odin-calculator/README.md

 # odin-calculator
 The Odin Project Foundations Course Final Project

+## Completed
+- also added shunting yard algorithm to handle more operators and operands based on precedence.

 ### TO DO:
  - Basic calculator functions: add, sub, mult, div
  - variables to update the display
  - operate function